LiuGuoxin/TestComHooks/Client/readme.txt

 	This appears to work in all intended cases.
 7) client.exe late
 	This will create a C++ FooLate COM object that is just for testing implementing IDispatch from C++.
+8) client.exe aggregate
+	This will create a C++ FooAggregate COM object that aggregates an inner C# object (not the manual wrapper from 1).
+	This works if the C# class uses a different CLSID than the C++ one, but not if they are the same.
+	The C++ one cannot resolve the C# one if they use the same CLSID (and resolving by type name performs differently).

 Diagnosing problems
 ===================